 Even if you want to use flash, please remember that you should use a diffuser, so that you can avoid harsh light on your model.
 Depending on the natural light condition, you can set the camera in aperture priority mode.

-By using the best natural light outdoor, you can achieve flattering and glamorous photos especially when there are catchlights on your subject’s eyes, at the meantime give the subject a glowing feel (only when using the diffusion filter).
+By using the best natural light outdoors, you can achieve flattering and glamorous photos especially when there are catchlights on your subject’s eyes, In the meantime give the subject a glowing feel (only when using the diffusion filter).

 3. Use Different Composition Techniques

 When we shoot different scenes, it is important to mix the same scene with different photography techniques.
-It is better for you to have a range of shots with different techniques and angles so that you have more shots in your collection.
+You should have a range of shots with different techniques and angles so that you have more shots in your collection.

-A good composition can bring an effect to the audience, just like how a beautiful setting can improve a wedding photoshoot.
-As mentioned before, while composing a shot and try not to crop any limbs, you can also compose the subject on a suitable background with leading lines or symmetry.
+A good composition can affect the audience, just like how a beautiful setting can improve a wedding photoshoot.
+As mentioned before, while composing a shot and trying not to crop any limbs, you can also compose the subject on a suitable background with leading lines or symmetry.

 The leading lines are the most commonly used to compose a shot because it offers a three-dimensional effect and most of us are attracted by the diagonal line.
 Leading lines are most used in portraits, street photography and landscape photography.